KURVFORM/Kurvform/README.md

-#BIM Automation + Digital Tools
+# Digital Tools + Automation

-I'm a developer tinkering with Automation and digital tools for BIM and the Built Environment... :bulb::building_construction::earth_africa:
+I'm a developer tinkering with automation and digital tools for BIM and the Built Environment... :bulb::building_construction::earth_africa:

+- BIM
+- Digital Information
+- Automation scripting

+:sunglasses: Currently open to hire...